IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ## Delete an object

-A `DELETE` given a path to an object deletes an object.
-This operation does not make use of operation specific query parameters, headers, or payload elements.
+A `DELETE` specific a path to an object deletes an object.
+This operation doesn't use operation-specific query parameters, headers, or payload elements.

 **Syntax**